vippsas/vipps-epayment-api/features/card-payments.md

 # Credit/Debit card payments

-Using epayments API merchants can also accept payments from users who do not have Vipps app by setting paymentMethod type as `CARD`.
+Using epayment API merchants can also accept payments from users who do not have Vipps app by setting paymentMethod type as `CARD`.